Skip to content

 Context Aggregation

-An application's effective context may result from the aggregation of multiple context objects.
+An application's effective context is often the result of aggregating multiple context objects.

-For instance, a project-level context can be created to share variables across all applications within a project.
-This will be merged with the global cluster context.
+For instance, you might create a project-level context to share variables across all applications in a specific project, which is then merged with the global cluster context.

 kubectl create namespace project01